Discover the museum and theatre

 In the main hall is a portrait of Dr John Langdon Down by Sydney Hodges and a Langdon Down family tree.
 A display shows the development of the site through historical maps.
 The main hall has original coloured floor tiles.

 The front room displays 19th and 20th century photographs of Normansfield, including the main buildings, staff and river.
 Watch a film on Normansfield’s history which lasts approximately 23 minutes.

-Displays on the history of Dr John Langdon Down and Normansfield.
-A timeline of Normansfield’s history.
+Displays show the history of the Langdon Down family and Normansfield.
+A timeline shows major developments from 1868 to the present.

-Scenery makers model; photographs of plays; new photographs of theatre fixtures and fittings; recent artwork projects.
+Scenery makers model; photographs of 19th/20th century plays; photographs of theatre fixtures and fittings.

 Displays about the Normansfield staff and lists of those who worked here

 Corridor of photography and paintings

 Photography relating to Down’s syndrome: the Shifting Perspectives project, WorkFit, Richard Bailey’s 365 photograph of children.
 Historical Down’s Syndrome Association adverts with images by David Bailey and Patrick Lichfield.

 Paintings by people with Down’s syndrome and Earlswood residents by Arthur Easton.

 Photography of the Langdon Down family and Normansfield.